 Bill is a Professor at the Indiana University Maurer School of Law where he teaches courses on the legal profession.
 His empirical research has been published in leading law journals and publications for practicing lawyers.
 And his observations are frequently quoted in the mainstream press, including the New York Times, Wall Street Journal, Los Angeles Times, Atlantic Monthly, The Economist, and National Public Radio.

-Prior to joining the faculty at Indiana University, William was a Visiting Associate Professor at Chicago Kent College of Law.
+Prior to joining the faculty at Indiana University, Bill was a Visiting Associate Professor at Chicago Kent College of Law.
 He also served as a law clerk for the Hon.
 Richard D. Cudahy on the U.S. Court of Appeals for the Seventh Circuit.

 - University of Chicago, J.D.

 - Case Western Reserve University, B.A. in Economics and History

 - Zahorsky, Rachel, and William D. Henderson.
 2013.
 “Who’s eating law firms’ lunch?”
 ABA Journal (October 2013): 32-40.

 - Henderson, William D. 2012.
 “A Blueprint for Change.”
 Pepperdine Law Review 40(2): 461-508.